 Problem Chuck will not enter core Solution 1 Confirm that the correct size chuck was purchased.
-For example, a 6" chuck will Solution 1 fit very tightly, if at all, into a 150mm core.
-Solution 2 Check for core damage.
+For example, a 6" chuck will fit very tightly, if at all, into a 150mm core.
+Check for core damage.
 If necessary, trim the core entrance with a knife.
 Eliminate cause of core damage.
 Solution 3 Test the chuck function.
 If the chuck is jammed, preventing jaw retraction, disassemble and repair.

-Problem Chuck spins in core Solution 1 Confirm that the correct chuck size was purchased (oversized jaws are available).
-The core may have been previously damaged (cut, burst, peeled, plowed, etc.) Solution 2 due to the use of cones or sidearm activated chucks.
+Problem Chuck spins in core Solution 1 Confirm that the correct chuck size was purchased (oversized jaws are Solution available).
+The core may have been previously damaged (cut, burst, peeled, Solution 2 plowed, etc.) due to the use of cones or sidearm activated chucks.
 Eliminate cause of core damage.
-Solution 2 The chucks may be fouled and unable to exert full grip force.
-Maintain as Solution 3 required (refer to routine cleaning and internal inspection guidelines).
+The chucks may be fouled and unable to exert full grip force.
+Maintain Solution 3 as required (refer to routine cleaning and internal inspection guidelines).
 The core may be too weak to transmit the loads transmitted by the chuck Solution 4 (compression and shear).
 If possible, decrease web tension and/or use stronger cores.

 Problem Chuck will not withdraw from core Solution 1 Chuck may still be engaged inside core.
 Rotate the core manually then extract chucks.
-Solution 2 Excessive sidearm force may have embedded the jaw retainer flange into the Solution 2 core.
+Solution 2 Excessive sidearm force may have embedded the jaw retainer flange 3010110112 into the core.
 Avoid excessive sidearm force.
-Solution 3 Various core damage and/or weakness may be involved.
-Examine cores prior to chuck insertion to confirm this explanation.
+Various core damage and/or weakness may be involved.
+Examine cores Solution 3 prior to chuck insertion to confirm this explanation.
 Eliminate the problem.
-Solution 4 The chuck may be fouled and/or damaged.
-Repair as required (refer to sections V and VI of this manual).
+The chuck may be fouled and/or damaged.
+Repair as required (refer to Solution 4 sections V and VI of this manual).
 If the damage is found to be denting of the hex and/or jaws by the rollers, check operating loads and roll stand alignment.
 Solution 5 Check roll stand alignment.

-Problem Structural Failure Colution 1 Check load capacities and operating loads (roll weight & torque).
-If loading is Solution 1 found to be excessive, consult the Double E Company for alternative options.
-Solution 2 If loads do not appear to be excessive, investigate the possibility of accidental overloads.
+Structural Failure Check load capacities and operating loads (roll weight & torque).
+If loading is found to be excessive, consult the Double E Group for alternative options.
+If loads do not appear to be excessive, investigate the possibility of accidental overloads.
 These would include the "hanging" of an unsupported roll from a single chuck or severely misaligned roll stand.
-Carefully repair the chuck, or return to the Double E Company for repair and discontinue abuse.
+Carefully repair the chuck, or return to the Double E Group for repair and discontinue abuse.